vitiral/wake/design/api.md

 fully instantiated manifest, meaning it is just JSON (no jsonnet functions, etc).

 Arguments:
-- `pkg`: pkg this module came from.
+- `pkg`: the pkg this module came from.
-- `modules`: dependencies of this module
+- `modules`: dependencies of this module.
 - `files=function(wake, module) -> list[reflike]`: function which returns additional
   files (on top of `pkg.files`) to create/link for this specific module.
   Possibly new links, dumped configs, or references to inputs/outputs from `modules`.
 Cannot specify any references that don't already exist (i.e.  new files), except `file(..., dump=true)`.
-The function is executed as the beginning of this module's instantiation (all the `modules` this module is dependent on have been instantiated.)
 - `outputs=function(wake, module) -> map[str, value]`: function that returns a
   map contining the outputs of the module execution.
 Values are typically paths, lists of paths, or small jsonnet objects computed with only the